Why scholars are diagramming neural network models: Visual encoding may relate to conceptual modelling

 \subsection{Abstraction levels}

-Fig.~\ref{fig:abstraction} shows part of the context of abstractions and formalisms surrounding system architecture diagrams, particularly in the absence of a formalism to describe functional modules, or specified visual encoding frameworks.
-It is quite possible that the system creator does not have a detailed knowledge of how their code will execute (or even where, in the case of cloud computing).
-Of course, mathematical formalisms and related work may also be expected to form part of the author's model of the system.
-With the complexity of AI software systems, it is unlikely to be practical to perceive both the granular underlying mathematics and the overall system structure in one instant.
+Diagrams can be used to represent information at any level of abstraction.
+Fig.~\ref{fig:abstraction} shows part of the context of abstractions and formalisms surrounding architecture diagrams, particularly in the absence of a formalism to describe functional modules, or specified visual encoding frameworks.
+It is quite possible that the model creator does not have a detailed knowledge of how their code will execute (or even where, in the case of cloud computing).
+Of course, mathematical formalisms and related work may also be expected to form part of the author's model of the NN.
+With the complexity of NNs, it is unlikely to be practical to perceive both the granular underlying mathematics and the overall NN structure in one instant.
 Indeed, the structural explanation given by a diagram is necessarily schematic, omitting information in order to be more efficient.
 In Fig.~\ref{fig:abstraction}, each of the arrows has some loss.
-Not all aspects of the author's model are included in the system architecture diagram, for example.
+Not all aspects of the author's model are included in the architecture diagram, for example.

 In a single diagram, there can be different levels of granularity.
 Graphical representations of vectors are employed alongside higher level routines such as biGRU or LSTM, themselves often comprised of multiple vector operations.
 The different abstractions and granularity levels available to diagram authors facilitates the diversity of representations that are observed, both within a single diagram and across the diagrammatic corpus.